hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/neural-networks.md

 1. Require the graph to not have cycles.
 This is what McCulloch & Pitts did in their original formulation, since they were trying to build neuron diagrams that make logical propositions, like AND, OR, and NOT in digital circuits.
 These have clear inputs and outputs and should be time-independent.
 2. Update the graph in discrete time-steps.
 If $x_i = 0$ implies, through some connections, that $x_i$ will be $1$, it is updated in a later time-step.

 The layers that we now use in most neural networks are a special case of #1.
-Even #2, which are now known as Recurrent Neural Networks (RNNs), evolved toward a layered approach.
+Even #2, which are known as Recurrent Neural Networks (RNNs), evolved toward a layered approach.
 Hopfield and Hinton's 2024 Nobel prize work started with general, fully-connected graphs like the one below on the left, but eventually led to "Restricted Boltzmann machines," in which nodes are separated into two types: visible (associated with observables to model) and hidden, with connections only between the visible and hidden, not within each type:

 ![](img/boltzmann-machine.svg){. width="100%"}